m-trigo/dtc/README.md

 ##Fluff
 Your city is under attack and you are one of its soldiers.
-Grab what you can and help to stem the tides of invaders who have breached the walls.
+Defeat enemies and help to stem the tides of invaders who have breached the city walls.
 This is the night you were trained for.

-CHACATER PRIMARY ATTRIBUTES
+##Character Attributes

-Stamina (STA)
+####Stamina

 Starts at 30 and depletes as actions are performed, but replenishes to maximum after each encounter.
 Different actions have different stamina costs.
 If a character is out of Stamina (zero or negative), it cannot act anymore.